-We have applied to have our ordinary shares approved for listing/quotation on Nasdaq under the symbol "NGMS"
+Our ordinary shares have been approved for listing on Nasdaq under the symbol "NGMS."

 Short Sales, Stabilizing Transactions and Penalty Bids

 In connection with this offering, persons participating in this offering may engage in stabilizing transactions, which involves making bids for, purchasing and selling ordinary shares in the open market for the purpose of preventing or retarding a decline in the market price of the ordinary shares while this offering is in progress.
 Specifically, the underwriters may engage in the following activities in accordance with the rules of the SEC.